To receive additional information about this program and speak with a member of our team, complete the form.

 See the Graduate Catalog for for additional requirements of the program.

-Visit Graduate Admissions for more information or apply to the Master of Science in Engineering Management.
+Visit Graduate Admissions for information on the application process or apply to the Master of Science in Engineering Management.

 Cost Per Credit: $590*